greghendershott/frog/README.md

 title = My Awesome Blog
 author = The Unknown Author

+# Comment this out to have index pages' items contain only the "blurb"
+# before the <!-- more --> mark (if any) in a post.
+# index-full? = true

+# Comment this out to have Atom feed items contain only the "blurb"
+# before the <!-- more --> mark (if any) in a post.
+feed-full? = true

-# Optional: The UA-xxxx account number
+# Optional: The Google Analytics UA-xxxx account number
 # google-analytics-account = UA-xxxxxxx

-# Optional: The domain to use.
-Often just example.com not
+# Optional: The Google Analytics domain to use.
-# www.example.com
 # google-analytics-domain = example.com

 # Optional: Disqus comment system "short name"